-How many functions will you actually use?
+How many functions will you actually use on your blender?

 More functions typically mean a higher price tag.
 So, consider carefully what you will use – do you like the idea of lots of different modes or prefer something relatively uncomplicated?

-What alternatives do you already own?
+What gadgets do you already own?